dFactoDev/frogger_game/README.md

 * __Blue__ Gem - adds _50%_ of your current score.
 * __Orange__ Gem - _doubles_ your current score.

-## It gets harder
+## It gets tougher
-As you continue playing, the game gets harder!
+As you continue playing, the game gets more difficult!

 Every time you have picked up three gems, the bugs will get faster.

 A bug gets added to the game, when the current score goes above 80 000 and again when the score goes above 200 000.

 Good luck!